concordion/concordion-website/_includes/integrations.md

 (This is not strictly necessary since Concordion will cache test results so that tests are not run multiple times within a single test run.
 The number of tests reported will be less if you only run the main fixture class.)

+### Gradle Bug
+The gradle command line option "--tests" does not currently work correctly with Concordion and will:

+* prevent @AfterSuite annotated methods from running
+* construct all test classes (but not run them)

+Until this is corrected either use the older command line option "-DtaskName.single = testNamePattern" or use includes as shown above.

 ## Maven